MicrosoftDocs/architecture-center/docs/cloud-adoption/culture-strategy/what-is-a-cloud-strategy-team.md

 * Review and provide feedback on [Business Outcomes](../business-strategy/business-outcomes/overview.md) and [Financial Models](../business-strategy/financial-models.md)
 * Aid in establishing clear [motivations for cloud adoption](../business-strategy/motivations-why-are-we-moving-to-the-cloud.md) that align with corporate objectives
-* Define relevant [Transformation Metrics](../business-strategy/transformation-metrics.md) that clearly communicate progress towards business outcomes
+* Define relevant [learning metrics](../business-strategy/learning-metrics.md) that clearly communicate progress towards business outcomes
 * Understand [business risks](../business-strategy/risk-tolerance.md) introduced by the plan, represent the [business's tolerance for risk](../business-strategy/risk-tolerance.md)
 * Review and approve the [rationalization of the digital estate](../digital-estate/overview.md)